-TAA-Induced Liver Fibrosis Model: Building Stable Cirrhosis and Biliary Lesions Beyond CCl4
+TAA Liver Fibrosis Model: Cirrhosis & Biliary vs CCl4

 1. The Role of "TAA" in Liver Fibrosis Modeling